phuse-org/LinkedDataEducation/doc/StudyURI.md

 # ID Requirements

-A clinical trial requires an identifier that satisifies the following criteria:
+A clinical trial requires an identifier that satisfies the following criteria:

 * ID is unique to the trial
 * Easy to create and use
-* Is machine-readable, without human-interpretable meaning (which is open to interperation and change)
+* Is machine-readable, without human interpretable meaning (which is open to interpretation and change)
 * Does not change over time (stable, immutable)
 * Facilitates links to other online repositories as well as internal and external information about the study.
 * Links to human-interpretable identifiers and metadata